 This side business idea entails creating something sleek and functional that makes others think, "Why didn't I come up with that?".
 It is a super simple side hustle, and one that can earn you passive income.

-44. Bake and Sell Cakes
+44. Bake and sell cakes

 If turning flour into flourishes of art sounds like your kind of weekend, then cake-making is for you.